708u/dotfiles/README.md

 ## local settings

 You can add local environment settings in `zsh/.local.zsh`.
+Also can add completions used only local environment to `zsh/completion/.local`.